MUNEEB68/MUNEEB68/README.md

 - 📫 How to reach me: **muneebharoon8@gmail.com**

-- ⚡ Fun fact: I can go from football striker to code debugger real quick ⚽💻
+- ⚡ Fun fact:  I trust the process — especially when it's gradient descent 📉🧠

 ---